liquity/ChickenBond/README.md

 The controller's logic is simple in theory: every `accrualAdjustmentPeriodSeconds` seconds, determine the size-weighted average age of pending bonds (in seconds) and compare it to `targetAverageAgeSeconds`.
 If the average is higher than the target, reduce `accrualParameter` by a fixed percentage (`accrualAdjustmentRate`).

-The reduction results in an immediate step-increase of the accrued sLUSD amounts of pending bonds.
+The reduction results in an immediate step-increase of the accrued bLUSD amounts of pending bonds.
 This is expected to increase the likelihood of bonders chickening in, which would result in a reduction of the average outstanding bond age, eventually dropping below the target.

 ### Implementation notes